 Now pull the repo from GitHub:

-Please note: Branch is most likely called master here unless you've changed it or are working in another branch on GitHub.
+Please note: Branch is most likely called master here.
+Unless you changed it or are working in a different branch on GitHub.

 git pull gitHub master

 Congratulations!
-The last step is to activate your WordPress theme.
-But why leave the comfort of your terminal?
-RAIDBOXES already has WordPress CLI installed.
-With a few lines of code, you save yourself the hassle of clicking around in the WordPress UI.
+The last step is to activate your WordPress theme .
+But why leave the terminal for this?
+Raidboxes already has WordPress CLI installed.
+With a few lines of code, you can save yourself the trouble of clicking around in the WordPress UI.

 Simply run this command in the terminal:

-For a complete overview of the commands you can use with the WP-CLI, check out the official WordPress documentation.
+For a complete overview of the commands you can use with WP-CLI , please refer to the official documentation of WordPress .

-If you're looking for a fast, secure, and more efficient way of developing and maintaining your WordPress sites, using Git and SSH is the way to go.
-Trust me, you'll soon be wondering how you managed to do it any other way!
+If you're looking for a fast, secure and more efficient way to develop and maintain your WordPress website, using Git and SSH is the way to go.
+Believe me, you'll soon wonder how you ever managed with any other workflow!

 Everyone works at their own pace and has individual preferences when it comes to the right workflow.
 I highly recommend that you give SSH a chance and follow the steps described in this article.
 Who knows, maybe you'll be an instant convert and never want to go back to a different workflow.

-Thanks for reading this guide.
-I hope it's helped you to set up a workflow that'll make your life easier when dealing with custom themes.
-Start today and take full advantage of the RAIDBOXES dashboard!
+Thank you for reading.
+I hope this article has helped you to set up a suitable workflow that will make your life easier when working with custom themes.
+Get started today and take full advantage of the Raidboxes dashboard!